 - 4. Make a note of the iSCSI Qualified Name (IQN) of the iSCSI target host found by the discovery script before you manually log into the discovered target. - 5.
-List the available block device of the backup source node.
+List the available block device of the Backup Server.

-You can see a block device in the /dev directory of the backup source node.
+You can see a block device in the /dev directory of the Backup Server.

-You can see an additional device named /dev/sd<x> on the backup source node.
+You can see an additional device named /dev/sd<x> on the Backup Server.